-Assessment: Test, Multiple choice quiz based on theoretical content (basic concepts of periodization and testing), 10%.
+Assessment:Test, Multiple choice quiz based on theoretical content (basic concepts of periodization and testing), 10%.
 Test, Multiple choice quiz based on theoretical content (specific physiological concepts and capacities), 10%.
 Report, Report comprising a) training program for a case study and b) relevant industry expert interview with reflective report, 60%.
-Presentation, In groups, research and present an annual plan for a chosen athlete/sport/event, 20%.
+Assignment, Students are required to research and present a needs analysis (including testing, results, goals) and a "typical" annual plan for a chosen sport, 20%.